ajstarks/devart-template/project_summary.md

 ## Description

-This entry uses three separate projects that allow artists and programmers to use code to "make pictures".
-The projects all use the Go programming language for coding.
+This entry uses three separate projects that allow artists and programmers "make pictures" using the the Go programming language.
 The projects are:

 * SVGo: a Go library for SVG generation
 * OpenVG: a high-level API to the OpenVG standard, developed on the Raspberry Pi